 Step 4: Voluntary Grief Counseling Certification

-In order to be recognized as a specialist in death and bereavement counseling, an aspiring grief counselor should attend specialized certification training and certification program in the field.
+In order to be recognized as a specialist in death and bereavement counseling, an aspiring grief counselor should attend specialized certification training and certification programs in the field.
 The American Institute of Health Care Professionals oversees the American Academy of Grief Counseling, which offers several training programs for aspiring grief counselors.
 Specialized programs include child and adolescent grief counseling and pet loss grief counseling.
 Upon completion of one of these programs, students will be certified as grief counselors.
 The Association for Death Education and Counseling (ADEC) also offers voluntary certification.

 Here's a success tip: consider a fellowship.
 After working as a certified grief counselor for three years, a counselor can attend a fellowship program offered by the American Academy of Grief Counseling.
 Fellowship status is awarded for taking additional continuing education courses involving complex topics such as multicultural mourning practices, mourning children and addressing the needs of the dying.
 Not only will the fellowship status contribute to a more specialized form of counseling, it will also provide candidates with even more insight as to how to be of service to those in need.
 A fellowship in thanatology is available through the ADEC.